d-smith/double-cross-region-library/README.md

 should this prove out would be a way to generalize this approach with configurable conflict resolution and attribute usage.

+This library imposes some requirements on the client:

+* When creating or modifying an item in the replicated table, the caller must include three attributes:
+    * ts - numeric timestamp, such as milliseconds since the epoch
+    * wid - string write id attribute, used to break ties should conflicting writes with identical timestamps occur.
+A random uuid would work well.
+    * replicate - a boolean attribute used to indicate if the item should be replicated.
+This attribute us stripped from the remote write, and we use its absence to eliminate replication cycles without having to traverse regions to use conflict resolution.

+Use the files in local-exec to run local copies from the command prompt on your development machine.

+The cloud-deploy contains the files to package the code as a Docker container, and the cloud formation to create an ECS cluster running the replicator.

 # DynamoDB Cross-Region Replication

 The DynamoDB cross-region replication process consists of 2 distinct steps: